canonical-websites/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ./node_modules/.bin/electron main.js
 ```

- Next, we are going to add some metadata to the app project and use electron-builder to generate an executable file.
+ Next, we are going to add some metadata to the app project and use electron-builder to generate a snap.

 ## Electron metadata (package.json)
 Duration: 2:00